mtrudel/pragmatic_context/README.md

 In terms of my personal approach to developing PragmanticContext, I'm consciously not considering RDF as entering into the equation at all.
-With PragmaticContext, I'm playing the role of an API developer already steeped in JSON, who wants to make their data more expressive without having to slow down or learn a new stack.
+With PragmaticContext, I'm playing the role of an API developer already steeped in JSON who wants to make their data more expressive without having to slow down or learn a new stack.
 While I personally understand RDF's role and potential, I'm willfully ignoring it with the goal of producing a library relevant to JSON API developers.
 My thesis is that if JSON-LD is to be relevant to existing JSON